Jmzahn/P1.18/README.md

 Work as a team to create the main program

-Splitting up to create the seperate modules
+Splitting up to create the separate modules

-Implimenting the modules together
+Implementing the modules together

 Testing out the modules one by one for errors